MolSSI-Education/python-package-best-practices/_episodes/09-documentation.md

 This page details how to get started with molecool.
 ~~~

-To changed this, we will edit the content of `getting_started.rst`
+To change this, we will edit the content of `getting_started.rst`

 > ## Exercise - Getting Started
-> Using the [reStructred Text Cheat Sheet](https://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html), add some information to your Getting Started page.
+> Using the [reStructured Text Cheat Sheet], add some information to your Getting Started page.
 Use the following guidelines
 >
 > 1. Add a text description under "Getting Started".
-> 1. Create a subheading called "installation" which contains installation instructions.
+> 2. Create a subheading called "installation" which contains installation instructions.
-> 1. The "Installation" section should use a list for dependencies and a code block with the installation command.
+> 3. The "Installation" section should use a list for dependencies and a code block with the installation command.
 >
 >> ## Solution
 >> Following the guidelines and using the cheat sheet may lead you to a page which looks like this: